affinity-team/slate/source/includes/_relationship-strengths.md

 external_id | integer | true | The external person associated with this relationship strength.

 ### Returns

 An array of the relationship strengths matching the criteria.

-If `internal_id` is provided, the list will contain either one item or no items (if there is no relationship strength available).
+If an `internal_id` is given, returns the relationship strength between the given internal and external person.
+The returned list will have a length of 1 or 0 (if no relationship strength is available between the two people).

+If no `internal_id` is given, returns the relationship strengths between all internal people and the given external person.
+The results are not guaranteed to be sorted in any way.